Don’t let the name fool you—here at User Interviews, we support all kinds of research, including unmoderated methods.

 🧙✨ Looking for the best tools for unmoderated research?
 Discover the newest, best, and more popular tools with the 2022 UX Research Tools Map, a fantastical guide to the UXR software landscape.

-The view on when to do moderated vs. unmoderated user studies is changing.
+✅ When to do moderated vs. unmoderated user testing

 Traditionally, unmoderated research was limited to short, straightforward flows where you need lots of testers fast and you don't really care who they are—for example, assessing a pass or fail on whether a simple flow passes a usability threshold.
 More in-depth qualitative studies weren’t practical for unmoderated research, because the old tools weren’t sufficient for the job, and drop-off rates were high.

 But, the landscape has changed: Unmoderated tooling has improved.
 Platforms like User Interviews are providing more (and better) options for recruiting targeted, high-quality participants.
 This, paired with increasing bandwidth constraints on research teams, makes unmoderated studies a more attractive option for a greater variety of methods.